-Realself Conversion Rate Statistics for 2018
+Realself Conversion Rate Statistics

 Conversion rate is one of the most important marketing metrics to look at when evaluating the overall health of your sales pipeline.
 Conversion rate, as it relates to our purposes, represents the number of “contacts” that successfully progress from one stage of the funnel to the next.